mouktardev/Vite-Tanstack-template/README.md

 ### Vite configuration

-- To let `gray-matter` work in vite you have to configure it here is a reference [solution](https://github.com/jonschlinkert/gray-matter/issues/143)
+- To let `gray-matter` work in vite i had to configure it here is a reference [solution](https://github.com/jonschlinkert/gray-matter/issues/143)

 ## Basic commands